UPDATE AS AT 26.08.2021 | 12:00 pm

 - Ensuring staff maintain high-infection control protocols including the thorough daily cleaning of all high-touch areas with high-grade disinfectant, including reception surfaces, door handles, and treatment areas.

-We thank you for your patience and understanding during these unprecedented times and encourage you to get in touch with us should you have any questions or would like any further information.
+We thank you for your patience and understanding and encourage you to get in touch with us should you have any questions or would like any further information.
 Please contact our friendly staff on 1800 111 373.

 We will continue to monitor all new updates and keep you informed.